-Summarize the proposal in one page.
+Summarize the proposal in no more than two pages.
 Give the project objectives (in broad scientific terms), the approach to be used, and what the research is intended to accomplish.
 State the hypotheses to be tested (if any).
 At the top of the abstract give the project title, names of all the investigators and their institutions, and contact information for the principal investigator, including e-mail address.